 Hours, rest breaks and the working week

-Exemptions for workers who choose their hours
+Exemptions on hours and rest for workers who choose their hours

 Guide